 - Chest pains.

-- Persistent high temperatures, particularly if a baby aged less than three months has a fever higher than 38°C.
+- Persistent high temperatures, particularly if a baby aged less than 3 months has a raised temperature (fever) higher than 38°C.

-- Severe or persistent headache, sore throat, earache or swollen glands.
+- Very bad (severe) headache, sore throat, earache or swollen glands.

 - A cough that persists for longer than 3-4 weeks.